opencontrol/compliance-masonry/README.md

 1. Follow [these instructions](http://toolchain.gitbook.com/ebook.html)

-## Create Docx template

-1. Create a Word Document template that uses the following template tag format:

-    ```
-    Documentation for Standard: NIST-800-53 and Control: CM-2 will be rendered below
-    {{ getControl "NIST-800-53@CM-2"}}

-    Documentation for Standard: NIST-800-53 and Control: AC-2 will be rendered below
-    {{ getControl "NIST-800-53@AC-2"}}
-    ```

-1. Run the docx command.

-    ```bash
-    compliance-masonry docs docx -t path/to/template.docx
-    ```

-Running the `docx` command will by default create a file named `export.docx` in the local directory.

 ## Gap Analysis

 Use Gap Analysis to determine the difference between how many controls you have documented versus the total controls for a given certification.
 This should be used continually as you work to indicate your compliance progress.